szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Control Undead much more likely to be effective (500) (IWDEE BGEE BG2EE EET)

 Generally considered a terrible choice for a level 7 spell, this makes it a little more useful.
-I might make it more powerful in the future, but for now, it bypasses magic resistance and the saving throw has a -2 penalty.
-Just the fact that it did not bypass magic resistance was a big detriment to the spell, since many undead are resistant to magic, like the majority of skeletons.
+I might make it more powerful in the future, but for now, it bypasses Magic Resistance and the Saving Throw has a -2 penalty.
+Just the fact that it did not bypass Magic Resistance was a big detriment to the spell, since many undead are resistant to magic, like the majority of skeletons.

 ### Make Hold Undead bypass Magic Resistance (502) (IWDEE BGEE BG2EE EET)